tedneward/Research/content/reading/gamedev/art-of-game-design.md

 15. **The Lens of the Toy:** Stop thinking about whether your game is fun to play, and start thinking about whether it is fun to play *with*.
 Ask yourself these questions:

     * If my game had no goal, would it be fun at all?
 If not, how can I change that?
     * When people see my game, do they want to start interacting with it, even before they know what to do?
 If not, how can I change that?

     There are two ways to use this lens.
 One way is to use it on an existing game, to figure out how to add more toy-like qualities to it--that is, how to make it more approachable, and more fun to manipulate.
 The second way (the braver way) is to use it to invent and create new toys before you even have any idea what games will be played with them.
 This is risky if you are on a schedule--but if you are not, it can be a great "divining rod" to help you find wonderful games you might not have discovered otherwise.

 16. **The Lens of the Player:** Stop thinking about your game, and start thinking about your player.
 Ask yourself these questions about the people who will play your game:

     * In general, what do they like?
     * What don't they like?
 Why?
     * What do they expect to see in a game?
     * If I were in their place, what would I want to see in a game?
     * What would they like or dislike about my game in particular?

     A good game designer should always be thinking of the player, and should be an advocate for the player.
 Skilled designers hold The Lens of the Player and the Lens of Holographic Design in the same hand, thinking about the player, the experience of the game, and the mechanics of the game all at the same time.
 THinking about hte player is useful, but evne more useful is watching them play your game.
 The more you observe them playing, the more easily you'll be able to predict what they are going to enjoy.

 17. **The Lens of Pleasure:** Think about the kinds of pleasure your game does and does not provide.
 Ask yourself these questions:

     * What pleasures does your game give to players?
 Can these be improved?
     * What pleasures are missing from your experience?
 Why?
 Can they be added?

     The job of a game is to give pleasure.
 Always be on the lookout for unique, unclassified pleasures not found in most games--for one of these might be what gives your game the unique quality it needs.

-18.
+18. **The Lens of Flow:** Consider what is holding your player’s focus.
+Ask yourself these questions:

+    * Does my game have clear goals?
+If not, how can I fix that?
+    * Are the goals of the player the same goals I intended?
+    * Are there parts of the game that distract players to the point they forget their goal?
+If so, can these distractions be reduced, or tied into the game goals?
+    * Does my game provide a steady stream of not-too-easy, not-too-hard challenges, taking into account the fact that the player’s skills may be gradually improving?
+    * Are the player’s skills improving at the rate I had hoped?
+If not, how can I change that?

+19. **The Lens of Needs:** Stop thinking about your game, and start thinking about what basic human needs it fulfills.
+Ask yourself these questions:

+    * On which levels of Maslow’s hierarchy is my game operating?
+    * How can I make my game fulfill more basic needs than it already is?
+    * On the levels my game is currently operating, how can it fulfill those needs even better?

+    It sounds strange to talk about a game fulfilling basic human needs, but everything that people do is an attempt to fulfill these needs in some way.
+And keep in mind, some games fulfill needs better than others — your game can’t just promise the need, it must deliver fulfillment of the need.
+If a player imagines that playing your game is going to make them feel better about themselves, or get to know their friends better, and your game doesn’t deliver on these needs, your player will move on to a game that does.

+20. **The Lens of Judgment:** To decide if your game is a good judge of the players, ask yourself these questions:

+    * What does your game judge about the players?
+    * How does it communicate this judgment?
+    * Do players feel the judgment is fair?
+    * Do they care about the judgment?
+    * Does the judgment make them want to improve?